 “Diversity is super important in front of a camera and behind a camera.
 I’m delighted we have a really diverse cast.”

-Jack and the Beanstalk After Ever After is available to watch from 8pm on Wednesday, December 23 on Sky One with NOW TV.
+Jack and the Beanstalk After Ever After is available on Sky One with the NOW Entertainment Membership.

 Watch all the shows you love on BT TV